AhmetSarp/PowerShellKeyLogger/README.md

 PowerShell Keylogger records keystrokes both in xml and txt files.

 ## Deployment
- In case of "this file is not digitally signed" exepction.
+ In case of "this file is not digitally signed" exception.

 *Execute PowerShell command "Set-ExecutionPolicy remoteSigned"*

+## Usage
+Execute PowerShell command ".\keylogger.ps1"